FaceTime Like a Pro

 The best part is that since the text will be sent as an SMS, you can send it to any contact on your iPhone!

-There may come a time when the scheduled text has served its purpose, or maybe you don’t want to send it anymore.
+There may come a time when the scheduled text has served its purpose, or perhaps you no longer wish to send it.
 In that case, here’s how you can delete the scheduled message.

 Happy texting!